-- H. PENALTIES FOR FAILURE TO COOPERATE (WV WORKS, AFDC Medicaid, AFDC-RELATED MEDICAID) - 1.
-WV WORKS
+G. PENALTIES FOR FAILURE TO COOPERATE (WV WORKS,)

 The decision about the application of a sanction is made by the Worker.
-The case is sanctioned for failure to cooperate with BCSE requirements based on Part 1 of the PRC.
+The case is sanctioned for failure to cooperate with BCSE requirements based on the PRC.
 See Chapter 13 for the WV WORKS sanction.

-An mp, who is included in the payment, must always cooperate for the mp's included child (ren) or a sanction is imposed, unless good cause exists.
+An mp, who is included in the payment, must always cooperate for the mp's included child(ren) or a sanction is imposed, unless good cause exists.
 An included MP, or other caretaker, must cooperate for the mp and the mp's siblings, if any, or a sanction is imposed, unless good cause exists.
 In addition, an included MP must cooperate for the mp's included child(ren), as required by BCSE.
 Failure to comply, without good cause, results in application of a sanction.